ibm-cloud-docs/account/catalog-add-private.md

   * If you're using a personal access token, select **No** to indicate you aren't using a secret and provide your personal access token.
   * If you're using a secret, select **Yes** and click **Select from Secrets Manager**.
 Select your service instance, secret group, and secret.
 If you don't see your secret, make sure you're using the correct secret group and service instance.

-    `No service instance available` might be displayed if you haven't created a secret or if you don't have the correct access to use secrets, even if you have service instances that are created.
+    The message `No service instance available` might be displayed if you haven't created a secret or if you don't have the correct access to use secrets, even if you have service instances that are created.
     {: note}

 1. Select a category and your deployment target.